-What strategies should smaller sports organizations consider when developing an OTT offering?
+What strategies should smaller sports organizations consider when developing a streaming offering?

-Keep it simple.If you are a small sports programmer looking to launch an OTT service, your operational teams are likely minimal or nonexistent.
-At Harmonic, we take care of the OTT complexities for programmers through our fully managed VOS®360 Live Streaming Platform.
-Through simple UIs or APIs, you as the sports programmer then have free reign to operate the service without the hassle of managing infrastructure, and without the heavy upfront cost.
+Keep it simple.If you are a small sports programmer looking to launch a streaming service, your operational teams are likely minimal or nonexistent.
+At Harmonic, we remove the typical entry-barriers and operational complexity for programmers with our fully managed VOS®360 Live Streaming Platform.
+Through simple UIs or APIs, sports programmers have free reign to operate the service without the hassle of managing infrastructure, and without the heavy upfront cost.
 Outsourcing the management of your solution platform lets you focus on your primary business objectives and your end-user's experience.

-Ensure that the OTT service is reliable and secure:Smaller sports programmers still need to meet consumer expectations for less buffering and high-availability.
-Viewers are less tolerant of technical difficulties or glitches, especially if they pay for the service.
-Your streaming platform must ensure total service continuity.
+Ensure that the streaming service is reliable and secure:Smaller sports programmers still need to meet consumer expectations for less buffering and high-availability.
+Viewers are less tolerant of technical difficulties or glitches, especially when they are paying a live streaming service.
+Your live streaming solution must ensure total service continuity.

 Make viewer experience a priority:You need to provide a streaming user experience on par with Netflix.
-That means a sleek UI with superior content discovery and time-shifted TV capabilities.
-Viewers should have access to functionalities like catch-up TV, and be able to stop on one device and seamlessly resume on another.
+A sleek UI with superior content discovery and time-shifted TV capabilities is really becoming the norm.
+Viewers want access to functionalities like catch-up TV and also, they want to switch viewing from one device to seamlessly resume on another.

-Be budget-wise:Leverage flexible pricing models with the VOS360 platform as a service.
+Be budget-wise:Leverage flexible pricing models with a live streaming software-as-a-service (SaaS).
 A SaaS model helps small sports programmers avoid making hefty CAPEX investments.
-With a fully hosted solution like VOS360, you only pay for what you use and you don’t have to compromise on features or reliability.
+With a fully hosted solution like VOS360, you only pay for what you use without compromising on features or reliability.
 You can have the best of both worlds.

-What’s the biggest barrier of entry for non-major rights holders when executing an OTT strategy?
+What’s the biggest barrier of entry for non-major rights holders when executing a streaming strategy?

 Running a streaming service reliably and securely is essential.
 That being said, the first barrier to entry for streaming and video delivery is complexity.
 Our VOS360 platform takes the workload off your teams and ensures the highest level of availability and maximum uptime with 24/7 DevOps teams behind the scenes.

-Another entry barrier: The OTT ecosystem is very fluid and constantly evolving.
+Another entry barrier: The ecosystem for media processing and delivery is very constantly evolving.
 You need to be ready to adjust your service quickly to meet the latest technology trends and market requirements.
-Again, this is where a SaaS approach with features and capabilities that are continuously refreshed makes the most sense.
+Again, this is where a SaaS model with features and capabilities that are continuously refreshed makes the most sense.